Getting your car tyre puncture fixed

 The best place to get a tyre puncture repair is at a local garage or mechanic.
 Here, qualified professionals with access to the right tools will be able to remove the wheels from your vehicle and carry out a thorough repair.

 If your car is stuck at home and you cannot drive it, you can get your tyre puncture repaired at home.
-A mobile puncture repair involves a mechanic coming to you to carry out the job.
 Mobile tyre services often include both tyre replacements and repairs.

 A puncture repair involves sealing, plugging, or patching a hole in the rubber of your tyre.
 Punctures will eventually lead to a deflated tyre, so a repair can stop this from happening before the pressure drops and the air escapes.